GlobedGD/argon-server/docs/client-api.md

 TODO: links

 This describes the API used by the client side of Argon.
 You should not need this if you are a mod developer looking to integrate Argon.
-Instead you might be looking for [the C++ api](https://example.com)
+Instead you might be looking for [the C++ api](https://example.com) and [the server-side api](./server-api.md  )

 The base URL for our instance is https://argon.dankmeme.dev